 Doehr oversees all the ordering, inventory, and payroll, and even approves the timecards of the other student employees.
 As manager, Doehr is very candid about how he sees Lyle’s: “It’s a place for equal opportunity socializing.”

-Doehr keeps the pub’s Facebook page filled with upcoming events.
+Doehr keeps the pub’s Facebook page and semi-weekly email blast filled with upcoming events.
 And if you want to hold an event — anything from watching a soccer tournament to reading from Plato’s Symposium — a request sent to pub[at]grinnell[dot]edu will soon see the doors opened and the bar tended.
 Inside is a wide selection of beers that a number of professors claim is the best in town, a comfortable place to relax with friends, and an atmosphere where students and professors can just talk.